SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    :header: "Property","Description"
    :widths: 40,57

-   "Name - de", "German name of the workflow"
+   "Name - de", "German name of the workflow."
-   "Name - en", "English name of the workflow"
+   "Name - en", "English name of the workflow."